stefanjudis/contentful-link-checker-ui-extension/README.md

 Due to the security setting of Contentful and the way UI-extensions work all requests are piped through http://cors-anywhere.herokuapp.com.
 This is needed because most of the URLs you'll link to won't include CORS headers which means that requests made by the extension would be blocked.

-But, the UI-extension does nothing else then checking the status code which means that even when the owner of cors-anywhere changes the responses it's harmless.
+The UI-extension itself does nothing else then [checking the status code of the request response](https://github.com/stefanjudis/contentful-link-checker-ui-extension/blob/master/index.html#L136) which means that even when the owner of cors-anywhere changes the responses in an malicious way there is no risk.